Edmond De Schampheleer

-Edmond De Schampheleer (21 July 1824, in Brussels – 12 March 1899, in Sint-Jans-Molenbeek) was a Belgian landscape painter and engraver.
+Edmond De Schampheleer (21 July 1824, in Brussels – 12 March 1899, in Molenbeek-Saint-Jean) was a Belgian landscape painter and engraver.

 Biography

 After completing his studies with Eugène-François de Block in Antwerp, he set himself up as a landscape painter; taking a realistic approach, derived from Théodore Fourmois and the French artists of the Barbizon School.
 He also combined plein aire techniques with large-scale painting in his studio.